-The car is powered by a 7.0-liter V8 with 505HP.
-The Corvette features spider design chrome Z06 wheels, Z06 plates, a Stinger-style stripe on the front hood and fascia, chrome exterior badges and a painted Z06 spoiler and body color door handles.
+A 7.0-liter V8 powers the car with 505HP.
+The Corvette features spider design chrome Z06 wheels, Z06 plates, a Stinger-style stripe on the front hood and fascia, chrome exterior badges, and a painted Z06 spoiler and body-color door handles.

 We are sure this auction will help raise a lot of money for the benefit of the tragic victims of Haiti.